getopenmono/monodocs/articles/c-program-guide-cpp.md

 In this example we created the class *CreditCard*, that defines a persons credit card with all the data normally present on a credit card.

-Some data is sensitive and we don't want developers to access them without care.
-Therefore we can use access protection levels to block access to properties from code outside the class itself.
+Some of the variables are sensitive and we don't want developers to carelessly access them.
+Therefore we can use access protection levels to block access to these from code outside the class itself.

 #### Private members

 The variable `cardNumber` is marked as *private*.
 This means it is visible only from inside the *CreditCard* class itself.
 No outside code or class can reference it.
-Not even a subclass of *CreditCard* have access to it.
+Not even a *subclass* of *CreditCard* have access to it.
+(We will get to *subclasses* in the next section.)

 You should use *private* properties only when you actively want to block future access to variables or methods.
 Don't use it if you just can't see any reason not to.
-The paradigm should be to actively argue that future developers shall never access this property.
+The paradigm should be to actively argue that future developers shall never access this variable or method.

 Unfortunately in C++ this is the default access level.
 If you do not mark your members with *public* or *protected*, they become *private* by default.

 #### Protected members

-All *protected* variables and methods are inaccessable from outside the class, just like private variables.
-However, subclasses can access *protected* variable and methods.
+All *protected* variables and methods are inaccessible from outside the class, just like private variables.
+However, subclasses can access *protected* variables and methods.

-If you have a variable the should be shield from outside code, you should mark it as *protected*.
+If you have a variable or method that should be not be accessible from outside code, you should mark it as *protected*.

 #### Public members

-Public variable and methods are accessable both from outside the class and from subclasses.
+Public variables and methods are accessible both from outside the class and from subclasses.
 When a method is *public*, we can call it from outside the class, as we saw done with the `area()` method.

 ## Inheritance

 Inheritance is classes standing on the shoulders of each other.
 If classes are one leg of object oriented programming, inheritance are the other.

 Let us continue the rectangle example.
-I have heard about a  trend called 3D graphics!
+I have heard about an exciting new trend called 3D graphics!
 I really want my *Rect* shape to support this extra dimension.
 At the same time I already use my existing class `Rect` many places in my code, so I cannot modify it.

-The first thought is to just reimplement the class as a 3D shape.
-Unfortunately my code is open source and I do not want to loose any *street cred* by not following the DRY (Don't Repeat Yourself) paradigm.
+My first thought is to just reimplement the class as a 3D shape.
+Unfortunately my code is open source and I do not want to loose any *street cred* in the community, by not following the *[DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)* (Don't Repeat Yourself) paradigm.

 It is now inheritance comes to the rescue.
 We can use it to create a new class `Rect3D` that builds upon the existing `Rect` class, reusing the code and extending the functionality: